LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 | `WatchApp` | `com.TEAMID.loopkit.Loop.LoopWatch` |
 | `WatchAppExtension` | `com.TEAMID.loopkit.Loop.LoopWatch.watchkitextension` |

+!!! warning "Loop dev Builders"
+    The name and identifier for "`Small Status Widget`" has been renamed to the more appropriate "`Loop Widget Extension`".
+If you are using released code - this won't affect you until the next release.
+At that time, this table will be updated.

+    If you are building with dev branch, follow the directions at [One-Time Changes](../gh-actions/gh-update.md#one-time-changes).

 !!! warning "Loop 2 to Loop 3 Builders"
     Several people who built earlier versions of Loop with *Xcode* and are using the GitHub method say they can't find the *identifier names*.
 You can key off the **`IDENTIFIER`** instead of the **`NAME`** column in the table above.